pricilaoliveirarocha/flappyBird/readme.md

-# 🐦 Flappy Bird Clone | JavaScript Game
+# 🐦 Flappy Bird Clone | Simple JavaScript Game

 *A pixel-perfect remake of the classic Flappy Bird game built with pure JavaScript*